-The first decision is what ITS assets should be tracked and to what level of detail.
+The first decision is the level of detail to be used.
 Relevant definitions from 23 CFR 515.5, are:

-Asset class means assets with the same characteristics and function (e.g., bridges, culverts, tunnels, pavements, or guardrail) that are a subset of a group or collection of assets that serve a common function (e.g., roadway system, safety, intelligent transportation (IT), signs or lighting).
+Asset class means assets with the same characteristics and function (e.g., bridges, culverts, tunnels, pavements, or guardrail) that are a subset of a group or collection of assets that serve a common function (e.g., roadway system, safety, intelligent transportation (IT), signs or lighting)....